 DIPLOMA OF TEACHING (PHYSICAL EDUCATION)

 An outline of the whole programme for this specialization is given in the chart on the following page.
-In the section at the rear of the calendar where unit details are given in numerical order within teaching departments, only those outlines are given which are offered in the first year of this specialization.
+In the section at the rear of the calendar unit details are given in numerical order within teaching departments.